 (2) Violation of this division shall be considered a Class A violation as defined by Oregon Revised Statues.

-(D) Limit on number of adult dogs kept for non-commercial purposes.
+(D) Limit on number of adult dogs kept for non-commercial purposes

 No person shall keep or maintain more than four (4) adult dogs (six months of age or older) on any parcel of land within the City for non-commercial purposes without obtaining approval and an appropriate permit from the City Council.